Flamenco/stackeditpro/Features.md

 ## Hosted Images
 *for beta testers*

-You can now upload and serve images from our server.
+You can now upload and serve images easily from our media server.

 When editing, you can drag an image into a document; It will upload to our media server, and a link will be added to the current document.